Nitric oxide: With di- and triatomic molecules

-Upon condensing to a liquid, nitric oxide dimerizes to dinitrogen dioxide, but the association is weak and reversible.
+Upon condensing to a liquid, nitric oxide dimerizes to colorless dinitrogen dioxide (O=N–N=O), but the association is weak and reversible.
 The N–N distance in crystalline NO is 218 pm, nearly twice the N–O distance.
+Condensation in a highly polar environment instead gives the red alternant isomer O=N–O+=N−.

 Since the heat of formation of •NO is endothermic, NO can be decomposed to the elements.
 Catalytic converters in cars exploit this reaction: